genelet/hcllight/README.md

  - It allows for dynamic manipulation of attributes, variables, expressions and blocks, after which the tree can be output back to HCL data.
  - The output can be made with or without the evaluation of logic expressions in HCL.

-Two applications are in this package:
+Two applications are packed together:

- - [light](./light), the main AST package
  - [jsm](./jsm), to parse JSON Schema document, draft-04, in HCL
  - [hcl](./hcl), to parse OpenAPI description, version 3.0 and 3.1, in HCL